Shaunfurtado/Mail-Assistant/Readme.md

 This project, Mail Assistant, is a tool built using TypeScript that automates email responses using Artificial Intelligence (AI).
 It leverages BullMQ as a task scheduler to process incoming emails and generate relevant replies based on their content.

+## NOTE (limitations):

+- Outlook implementation unavailable, due to issue with Azure Account Verification which is required for Oauth.
+- Gemini Api (gemini-1.5-flash) used Instead of OpenAI (gpt-3.5) due to unavailable Credits.

 ### Project Description

 Mail Assistant connects to your Gmail accounts (using OAuth) and analyzes incoming emails to understand their context.
 It utilizes Gemini's capabilities to: